5 Things You Should Do When Your Business Is Not Doing Good - People Development Magazine

 • Are my products no longer relevant?

-• Am I feeling frustrated because I can’t come up with a decision?
+• Am I feeling frustrated because I’m unable to make a decision?

 • Am I feeling overwhelmed with my workload?